• Home

 Now this is the million dollar question.
 How in the world do you close a paint can lid without splattering yourself – and everything in a 10-foot radius – in paint?!

-All you need is an old towel or rag and a hammer.
+All you need is an old towel or rag and a hammer or a rubber mallet.

-I like to keep a stash of old towels and rags in my garage at all times for jobs just like this, but if you don’t have any old towels that can be relegated to the bathroom you can purchase some shop towels – I promise you’ll find yourself using them all the time!
+I like to keep a stash of old towels and rags in my garage at all times for jobs just like this.
+But if you don’t have any old towels that can be relegated to the garage, you can purchase some shop towels – I promise you’ll find yourself using them all the time!

-Before you put the lid back on the paint, I recommend running your paintbrush (or, if you’re feeling lazy and don’t mind washing your hands, just use your finger!) around the little channel in the top of the paint can to help remove excess paint and get it back into the can.
+Before you put the lid back on the paint, I recommend running your paintbrush (or, if you’re feeling lazy and don’t mind washing your hands, just use your finger!) around the rim of the can to help remove excess paint and get it back into the can.

-Once the excess paint has been cleared out, grab whatever towel or rag you want to use and drape it over the paint can and lid.
+Once the excess paint has been cleared out, grab whatever towel or rag you want to use.
+Put the lid back on the top of the paint can.
+Then, drape the rag over the paint can and lid.
 Then, use the hammer to tap around the edges of the paint can lid to re-seal it!

 The rag helps prevent all of those flying paint splatters and helps keep the mess contained.
 Be sure to use one that you don’t mind getting dirty (because it will get paint on it), and be sure to remove it right away so it doesn’t dry and get stuck to the paint can!